 You’ve got to hand it to Kylie Jenner.
-At just 21-years-old, she’s butchered millions of Snapchat‘s market valuation, tried (and failed) to rob Kylie Minogue of her first-name rights and, of course, made a serious impact on the cosmetic injectables industry.
+She’s butchered millions of Snapchat’s market valuation, tried (and failed) to rob Kylie Minogue of her first-name rights and, of course, made a serious impact on the cosmetic injectables industry.

 People just weren’t as open about getting lip fillers until the youngest Jenner came out about having them done, even though her change in appearance was blatantly obvious before the “revelation”.
 You know what else was blatantly obvious?
 What those lips did for her career and look – her entire damn life.
 That’s a complex message going out to the masses, for sure.

-So when she dissolved her lip fillers in July, that kinda put a spanner in the works for anyone who had the treatment in mind.
+So when she dissolved her lip fillers, that kinda put a spanner in the works for anyone who had the treatment in mind.
 Don’t get me wrong – it’s absolutely messed up that she has the power to create and take back a trend, but here we are nonetheless.